tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 ### Choosing a size

 Next, we need to choose the specs for our server.
-In this tutorial, we'll be using the most basic tier of a Standard `Droplet`, which offers a single CPU with 512MB RAM, 20GB SSD and 1000 GB transfer at $5 per month.
+In this tutorial, we'll be using the most basic tier of a Standard `Droplet`, which offers a single Regular Intel CPU with 1GB RAM, 25GB SSD and 1000 GB transfer at $5 per month.
 Generally, it's more than enough for running personal applications.
 You may also run several services in a single Droplet.

 ### Choosing a datacenter region